Shreejal170/CodeDropper/readme.md

 # CodeDropper Discord Bot

 CodeDropper is a Discord bot designed to facilitate competitions and rewards for active server members.
-It provides a framework for generating random codes, tracking member points, and managing rewards.
+It provides core functionality for generating random codes, tracking member points, and managing rewards.

 ## Features

-- **User Registration:** Members can register using the `$register` command to participate in competitions.

-- **Code Generation:** Authorized users can generate random codes with the `$gencode` command, dropping them in a designated channel.
+- **Code Generation:** Authorized users can generate random codes using `$gencode`.
+These codes can be redeemed by members for points.

-- **Code Redemption:** Members can redeem codes with the `$redeem {code}` command to earn points.

-- **Points Tracking:** The bot keeps track of points earned by each member.
+- **Points Tracking:** The bot tracks points earned by each member, storing the data in a "users.json" file.

-- **Leaderboard:** A leaderboard displays the members with the highest points.
+- **Restricted Code Generation:** Code generation is restricted to authorized users to maintain control and prevent abuse.

+- **Code Drops:** Generated codes are posted in a designated channel, configured in `config.json` as `codedrop_channel`.

 ## Usage

-1. **Registration:** Members must register using the `$register` command to participate.
+1. **Member Registration:** To participate, members must register using the `$register` command.

 2. **Code Generation:** Authorized users generate codes with `$gencode`, posting them in the configured code drop channel.

-3. **Code Redemption:** Members redeem codes with `$redeem {code}` to earn points.
+3. **Code Redemption:** Members redeem codes using `$redeem {code}` to earn points.

-4. **Leaderboard:** Use `$leaderboard` to view the top members with the highest points.
+4. **Leaderboard:** View the top members with the highest points using `$leaderboard`.

 ## Configuration

-The bot is configured using the `config.json` file.
-Modify the following parameters:
+Configure the bot by editing the `config.json` file:

 - `authorized_users`: List of user IDs allowed to execute `$gencode`.